 Alan S. King represents clients in the area of employment litigation and counseling.
-He has successfully litigated cases and advised clients on a broad range of employment matters, including employment discrimination issues, employee benefits and ERISA, restrictive covenants, confidentiality agreements, wrongful discharge, defamation and other state and federal statutory and common law employment law issues.
+He has successfully litigated cases and advised clients on a broad range of employment matters, including employment discrimination and workplace harassment issues, restrictive covenants, confidentiality agreements, wage and hour, wrongful discharge, defamation and other state and federal statutory and common law employment law issues.
 Alan is vice chair of the firm's Labor and Employment Group.

 Alan has extensive experience on behalf of both private and public employers in virtually all types of employment-related litigation.
-He litigates individual and class action cases in federal and state courts, and has considerable experience representing employers before federal, state and local administrative agencies, including the Equal Employment Opportunity Commission (EEOC), the Illinois Department of Human Rights, the U.S. and Illinois Departments of Labor, OSHA, the NLRB, and the Illinois State Labor Relations Board.
-Alan also regularly advises clients on a wide range of employment law issues, including matters of employee discipline and termination, reductions in force, wage and hour, non-competition, and workplace harassment issues.
+He litigates individual and class action cases in federal and state courts around the country, and has considerable experience representing employers before various federal, state and local administrative agencies.
+Alan also regularly advises clients on a wide range of employment law issues, including matters of employee discipline and termination, reductions in force, wage and hour, non-competition, workplace investigations and harassment issues.

 - Brooks v.
 City of Chicago, et al., 2012 WL 13570 (N.D.
 Ill.
 Jan.
 4, 2012), and Case No. 2012 L 1895 (Circuit Court of Cook County Jan.
 24, 2014).
 Lead counsel on behalf of the City of Chicago and former Mayor Richard M. Daley in federal and state court actions arising from plaintiff’s separation from employment as the City’s Fire Commissioner.
 On January 4, 2012, U.S. District Judge Dow granted defendants’ motion to dismiss the action, including dismissal with prejudice of plaintiff’s federal constitutional claims under 42 U.S.C.
 Section 1983.On January 24, 2014, after plaintiff re-filed certain tort claims in state court, Circuit Judge James O’Hara granted defendants’ motion to dismiss and dismissed all pending claims with prejudice.